Wakfu (TV series): The Brotherhood of the Tofu

-The twin children of Sir Percedal of Sadlygrove and Evangelyne, Elely is the daughter and is as wild and unpredictable as her father, while Flopin is the son and is as calm and cool as his mother, and is equally skilled with a wrist-mounted crossbow.
+The twin children of Percedal and Evangelyne, Elely is the daughter and is as wild and unpredictable as her father, while Flopin is the son and is as calm and cool as his mother, and is equally skilled with a wrist-mounted crossbow.
 When their parents and the other members of the Brotherhood were held hostage by Count Harebourg, they stormed the palace to rescue them.
 Flopin used his mom's bow to help free the Brotherhood while Elely merged with Rubilax to give them a fighting chance, with their fighting skills impressing their parents.
 After the climactic battle Yugo and Percedal have with Ogrest, and after Ogrest returned to a normal baby ogre, Elely was the first person in ages to make friends with him.
-In Season 3, the kids have grown slightly.
+In the third season, the kids have grown slightly.
 Elely is a lot like her father, training hard and is shown to be able to defeat an opponent many time her size "using her head" - for pummeling them to submission.
 Flopin is the more reserved and bookish of the kids, being more like his mother.
 He ends up captured alongside her by Adamai but both later escape and they reunite with the rest of their family.